ristiisa/pocketrgb-et/README.md

 * Pokémon scrolling speed
 * Bulbasaur starts moving at the beginning of the title music after the introduction notes
-* Original wild mon battle tile detection behavior restored, removing the Old Man glitch that never happened in the jp release
 * Saffron City guards detecting any object as a drink fixed

 ## Credits

 * Montblanc and ShaneM for their rom hacks that got me trying to do this and have been a constant refrence
 * MoriyaFaith for his original pokejp project and Masaru2 for his fork
-* [pokered](https://github.com/pret/pokered) for serving as a base dissassembly
+* [pokered](https://github.com/pret/pokered) for serving as a base dissassembly with a detailed Bugs list
 * Alchav's fork of pokered, which allowed usage of the RG sprites
 * Rangi42 for creating Tilemap Studio and Polished Map, allowing for editing of tilemaps, Cerulean Cave and the Japanese Map Border Layout
 * Satomew for fixing the 2x2 tile glitch
-* Jojobear13 for the trainer card restoration code and the R/G Shooting Star SFX code
+* Jojobear13 for the trainer card restoration code, the R/G Shooting Star SFX code, Counter shenanigans Fix and Exp All Fixes